DanMoss/Card-Game/README.md

 - [ ] Allow for cancelling player choices.
 - [ ] Implement a turn timer.
 - [ ] Implement Skype support.
-- [ ] Support for playing aces as a high card in runs.
 - [ ] Support for AI players.
 (Long term goal)